 4K Ultra HD and HDR

 FuboTV may be the perfect solution if you’re a fan of all types of sports.
 Its range includes US-based sports plus those that air across the pond.
 Not to mention, the basic packages also include some entertainment and news options.
 On the other hand, you could spend less money by going with another service, such as Sling TV.
-For $40 per month, if you chose Sling’s Orange package with the sports add-on packs in a ton of value.
-With this arrangement, you could get a comprehensive sports portfolio including channels like NFL RedZone, ESPN, NBA TV, and others.
+For $40 per month, Sling’s Orange package with the sports add-on packs in a ton of value.
+With this arrangement, you could get a comprehensive sports portfolio with channels like NFL RedZone, ESPN, NBA TV, and others.
 Of course, that package has far fewer entertainment and news options, and no local affiliates.
 In that regard, FuboTV might have the overall upper hand.
 Its extras also give you a cost-effective way to pick and choose what works for you.

-For those who live and breathe sports from all over the map, FuboTV has that in spades, as well as enough variety elsewhere that you’ll be able to find most of what you want from the service.
+Namely, for those who live and breathe sports from all over the map, FuboTV has that in spades.
+There’s also enough variety elsewhere in their lineup that you can probably find most of what you want from the service.
 If you’re still unsure, we recommend checking out the free seven-day trial.
-We also highly recommend checking out our comparison of the most popular streaming services to see if there’s another service that better fits your needs.
+We also highly recommend looking over our comparison of the most popular streaming services to see if there’s another service that better fits your needs.

 - What is YouTube TV?
 Here’s everything you need to know

 - Cut the cord: How to quit cable for online streaming video

 - T-Mobile’s TVision live TV streaming service starts at $10 a month, with a catch